bitcoin-sv/bsv-components-library/doc/README.md

 Since the Blocks can potentially be of *any* size, the full content of the Block is ONLY provided when the block is small enough (a *Lite* Block).
-As a general Rule, if you want to get the Contents of the Block, you have to use the following Events:
+As a general Rule, the *EVENTS.BLOCKS.BLOCK_DOWNLOADED* is the right way to be notified whenever a Block is downloaded.
+If you need to access the Contents of the Block, you will have to use the following Events:

   * *EVENTS.BLOCKS.BLOCK_HEADER_DOWNLOADED*: This is triggered when the Block Header of a BigBlock is downloaded
   * *EVENTS.BLOCKS.BLOCK_TXS_DOWNLOADED*: This is triggered when a Set of TXs from a Block has been downloaded.
 Depending on the block size, we'll get several notifications of this Event.

 Using *BLOCK_HEADER_DOWNLOADED* and *BLOCK_TXS_DOWNLOADED*, you can get access to the Block content, without keeping it all in memory.

+> NOTE: The previous 2 events is the general way to acces a Block's content.
+But remember that if the Block downloaded is NOT a
+> Big Block, then the *LITE_BLOCK_DOWNLOADED* event wil be triggered and you can use it to get its content.
+The problem is that
+> most of the time you do *NOT* know in advance how long the block is going to be, so relying on the 2 Events above is still the best and
+> safest approach.

-A lot of different things might go wrong during the download of a Block: The Peer we are connected to might drop the connection, or the speed of the bytes transfer drops and it becomes unusable, etc. This means that for some reason, a block might not be possible to download.
+A lot of different things might go wrong during downloading a Block: The Peer we are connected to might drop the connection, or the speed of the bytes transfer drops and it becomes unusable, etc. This means that for some reason, a block might not be possible to download.
 If that situation occurs, the *Block Downloader* Handler will automatically try to download it again using a different Peer.
 But if the situations happens again and a maximum numbers of attempts is